fabiantoth/itt/README.md

 ### .first()
 **.head() [alias]**

-The first element of this iterator.
+The first element of this iterator, or `undefined` if this iterator is empty.

 ```js
 itt.irange().map(x => x * x).drop(5).first()